 The mighty silver salmon, also called coho, is one of the best pound-for-pound fighting salmon.
 These acrobatic fish range from 8 to 15 pounds on the Nushagak.
 It’s not uncommon to land 10 to 30 silvers per person per day.
 The later you come for silvers the better.
 Five species of Alaska salmon (Pacific salmon) spawn into the Nushagak River: king salmon (Chinook), silver salmon (coho), red salmon (sockeye), dog salmon (chum) and pink salmon (humpy) on even-numbered years.

-Whether you are coming to fish primarily for kings or silvers on the Nushagak, we provide our guests with 8 hours of guided fishing daily unless an angler wants to head in early.
-Our guides are in their boats and ready to depart daily at 8 AM.
-Normally guests come back for lunch between noon and 1 PM and are back out on the water until 5 PM when you return to the lodge to clean up, and have hors d’oeuvres while you wait for your scrumptious supper.
+Whether you are coming to fish primarily for kings or silvers on the Nushagak, we provide our guests between 8 and 10 hours of guided fishing daily.
+On the first day guests begin to arrive in camp starting at 8:30 AM.
+As soon as you are through orientation and settled in, we get you out on the water to fish until 6 pm.
+The next three days your fishing schedule starts with our guides in their boats ready to depart at 8 AM returning.
+Guests take lunch out on the water and stay out until 6 PM to maximize fishing time.
+When you return to the lodge you can take photos next to our iconic sign, then the guides will prepare your catch for our freezers while you clean up and have hors d’oeuvres prior to a scrumptious supper.
 You are welcome to catch and release from our beach in the evenings, hang in the lodge, or sit by our cozy fire pit sharing stories.

 Alaska King Salmon Fishing